 Adult Gerontology Acute Care Nurse Practitioners focus on populations needing critical care and treatment of acute and chronic illnesses, disability and/or injury.

-Students come to campus one time per semester during the practicum courses.
-This option is designed for nurses who already hold a Master’s in Nursing.
+This post graduate certificate is designed for nurses who already hold a Master's in Nursing degree.

 Students will be eligible to take the certification exam and assume leadership roles for the targeted populations.